qaspen-python/psqlpy-docs/src/introduction/components/transaction.md

 ```
 Good!
 We've inserted our first row, but if we won't commit the transaction all changes will discard.
 ::: warning
-We need to commit our changes.
+We need to commit changes.
 :::
 ```python
 async def main() -> None: